Contact us at: (254) 865-8251

 - All patients must coordinate a ride home after surgery.

-Commonly called Cath Lab, is a minimally invasive surgical suite where doctors use advanced X-ray imaging technology to view and treat the heart and vascular system without in-depth surgery—which is why it has been deemed minimally invasive.
+Catheterization Laboratory, commonly called Cath Lab, is a minimally invasive surgical suite where doctors use advanced X-ray imaging technology to view and treat the heart and vascular system without in-depth surgery—which is why it has been deemed minimally invasive.
 In this lab, X-ray enables doctors to see inside the body.